ForWorkCodes/bitrix_folder/README.md

 # bitrix_folder
-This repository has bitrix components and folders
+This repository has bitrix components and folders.
 Has needed to the save folders and files, which i take to new projects